bambooforest/salos/README.md

 - [Getting started](Getting_started.md)

-and install the software on your personal computer.
+and install the software (R, RStudio, spreadsheet application) on your personal computer.

 We have shared with you some courses on [DataCamp](https://www.datacamp.com) to get you up to speed with the